superhero/js.request/README.md

   // an object map of headers to send with the request
   headers: {},

+  // amount of retries on the request level
+  retry: 0,

   // timeout, inherit from setting in the constructor
   timeout: ?,